weberdomi-ctrl/ford-triplog/docs/architecture.md

 - Statistics
 - Charging locations
 - User-defined charging locations
+- Receipt documents
+- CSV exports

+Receipt dashboard links are authenticated through Home Assistant.
+Export files are generated locally and are only downloaded when explicitly requested by the user.

 This makes the integration suitable for users who prefer complete local control over their driving history.